PeerIslands/mongodbatlas-cloudformation-resources/cfn-resources/stream-processor/README.md

 - **AWS Only**: This CloudFormation resource is designed for AWS deployments.
 The provider is effectively AWS.
 - **WorkspaceName vs InstanceName**: Use `WorkspaceName` (preferred). `InstanceName` is supported for backward compatibility but is deprecated.
+- **State vs DesiredState**:
+  - `State` is a read-only output showing the actual runtime state from Atlas (INIT, CREATING, CREATED, STARTED, STOPPED, etc.)
+  - `DesiredState` is your input specifying what state you want (CREATED, STARTED, or STOPPED)
-- **State Management**: When creating a processor, specify `State: STARTED` to automatically start processing, or `State: CREATED` to create it in a stopped state.
+  - Set `DesiredState: STARTED` to automatically start processing, or `DesiredState: CREATED` to create it in a stopped state
 - **Long-Running Operations**: Creating and starting stream processors can take several minutes.
 The resource uses callback-based state management to handle these operations asynchronously.
 - **Timeout Configuration**: Use `Timeouts.Create` to configure how long to wait for processor creation/startup (default: 20 minutes).